 Prescriptive analytics

-Practical rule: Don't jump to predictive models while your descriptive reports still require manual cleanup.
-Sophisticated forecasts built on bad source data are still bad forecasts.
+Practical rule: don't jump to predictive models while your descriptive reports still need manual cleanup.
+A sophisticated forecast built on bad source data is still a bad forecast.

 Here's the framework in plain terms.